Conformal Coating PCB: 7 Reasons Why You Need It

 Extend the Life of PCB Board

-Conformal coating not only protects a PCB to ensure reliability, but its layer of protection also expands the working life of the board, which will keep your costs low.
+Conformal coating not only protects a PCB to ensure reliability, but its layer of protection also expands the board’s working life, keeping costs low.

 Electronics printed circuit board on White background.jpg